About

-full-scale vocational, with mostly virtual-learning, centered on Sewing Machine Service & Repair.
+Sewing Doc Academy is striving to be a full-scale vocational, with mostly virtual-learning, centered on Sewing Machine Service & Repair.
 Classes, workshops, and programs appeal to both hobbyists and those that aim to learn the trade for career or income.
 All classes taught through the Academy are modeled after the exact same procedures used in the Sewing Doc professional service shop.

 Live classes began rolling out in late 2018 and continued through 2019.
 It was our intention to expand both Live and Online classes, but Covid has made it impossible to teach Live classes.
 We are moving ahead with a focus on Online classes for the foreseeable future to give access to as many people worldwide as possible.

-Andi Barney, owner and founder of Sewing Doc and Sewing Doc Academy, began servicing vintage and antique machines as a hobby in 2010.
-As an avid collector, and hands-on, curious learner, she begin the search for knowledge and instruction on how to clean, service, restore, and repair machines.
+Andi Barney, owner and founder of Sewing Doc and Sewing Doc Academy, began servicing vintage and antique machines as a hobby in 2008.
+As an avid collector, and hands-on, curious learner, she begin the search for knowledge and instruction on how to clean, service, restore, and repair machines.Â

 Unfortunately, there wasn’t much available, and there were no schools, colleges, or programs available.
 Thankfully the internet provided crumbs, but much of the information was sketchy, even downright wrong.